access control too dependent on eml

 would be a good time to make this interface more general.

-#2 Updated by Jing Tao about 17 years ago
+#2 Updated by Jing Tao over 17 years ago

 A new interface AccessControlInterface was created.
 It has generic

 constants(probably some methods) for access control.
 Two class implements the